 Indoor seed sowing for tender plants that take a longer time to get started like peppers and tomatoes, pansies and snapdragons may be planted indoors at this time of the year and grown into starter plants that will then be planted outdoors as the weather warms up.

-Sow pepper and pansy seeds now, but hold off till late March/ early April to sow tomato seeds so that they do not get too leggy and stringy inside before outside planting time.
+Sow pepper and pansy seeds in March, but hold off until early April to sow tomato seeds so that they do not get too leggy and stringy inside before outside planting.

 Indoor seed starting conditions require a location with bright light to keep the seedlings growing healthy and strong.
 This means right in a window for good natural light.
 Grow lights are very helpful for providing additional light for the plants if strong window light is not available.
 Use growing containers with good quality potting soil for germination and growing on as starter plants.
 Water regularly and apply fertilizer as directed on package.